upf-gti/wgpuEngine/README.md

 }
 ```

 To start creating your application, override the `Engine` class!
-You can also override the Renderer class to customize the render passes:
+You can also override the Renderer class to customize the following optional render passes:

 - custom_pre_opaque_pass, custom_post_opaque_pass
 - custom_pre_transparent_pass, custom_post_transparent_pass